tracking-exposed/youtube.tracking.exposed/content/automation.md

 What you're ready, guardoni.js is a script that uses puppeteer and automate chrome. for our video we configured the method to watch them till the end.
 In other pages and other cases you might want to train your profile

-# Examples
+### Examples

-`node scr/guardoni.js --source https://youtube.tracking.exposed/bin/conservative-filtertube.json --profile profiles/conservative1`
+`node scr/guardoni.js --source https://youtube.tracking.exposed/json/conservative-filtertube.json --profile profiles/conservative1`

 or, if you enable debug:

-`DEBUG=*,-puppeteer:* node src/guardoni.js --source https://youtube.tracking.exposed/bin/progressive-filtertube.json --profile profiles/progressive1`
+`DEBUG=*,-puppeteer:* node src/guardoni.js --source https://youtube.tracking.exposed/json/progressive-filtertube.json --profile profiles/progressive1`

+### Last remarks: `guardoni` is in a preliminary stage and settings might change

+1. Please double check with the descriptive [README](https://github.com/tracking-exposed/yttrex/tree/master/methodology).
+2. Consider joining our [Mattermost chat](https://chat.securitywithoutborders.org/community/channels/trackingexposed) and reach out if you need any help.